gardener/gardener/docs/proposals/26-workload-identity.md

 JWTs will be available when the clients send `create` requests on the `WorkloadIdentity/token` subresource.
 As the clients will be providing various custom information that will be used for the generation of the JWT, yet another resource `TokenRequest` in the API group `security.gardener.cloud` will be used, similar to `TokenRequest` from `authentication.k8s.io/v1` API.
 It is envisioned this resource to contain just metadata for the context where the JWT is being used, e.g. shoot or backup entry identifier.
 Gardener API server must verify the provided metadata and it can enhance the JWT with additional information derived from the context, for example with information for the project and the seed of the shoot cluster.
-Gardener API can also add global information like a garden cluster identity. `TokenRequest` will feature optional field `duration` that will allow clients to specify for how long the issued workload identity token to be valid.
+Gardener API can also add global information like a garden cluster identity. `TokenRequest` will feature optional field `durationSeconds` that will allow clients to specify for how long the issued workload identity token to be valid.
 This duration will be ensured to be between certain limits of minimal and maximal validity, in order to avoid frequent token renewals as well as tokens with too long validity.
-If the duration field is not set, a default duration will be applied.
+If the `durationSeconds` field is not set, a default duration of 3600 seconds will be applied.

 `TokenRequest` resources will never be persisted in the storage layer, the generated token will be written in the `.status.token` field and returned to the